giusalfieri/IPA_Project/README.md

 - **Classification:** Classify images using SVM and HOG features.
 - **Performance Evaluation:** Evaluate the performance of the classifier.

+> [!NOTE]
+> The training dataset used is a sub-set of the training dataset of [HRPlanesv2 Data Set](https://github.com/dilsadunsal/HRPlanesv2-Data-Set).

 ---

 ## <a name="dependencies">📦 Dependencies</a>